 The objective of this project is to provide a successful, enjoyable, inclusive, safe and profitable race to help raise funding and awareness for trail preservation, access to green space and to promote the Ohio and Erie Canal Corridor.
 It is the goal of this project to continue support for the CVNP Trails Forever Endowment Fund and also help provide funding to develop and enhance the canal corridor experience for visitors.

 The start/finish line is at Missing Falls Brewery in downtown Akron, OH.
 The course runs along The Towpath Trail following the Ohio & Erie Canalway.
 The Towpath is a crushed limestone trail that occasionally yields to asphalt or concrete walkway.
 The start is in downtown Akron, Ohio and travels south on the Towpath to Navarre, Ohio, approximately 35 miles, then returns north.
 You can obtain aid from the start/finish line on your way to the Cuyahoga Valley National Park all the way to Peninsula, Ohio before turning around to return to Akron, OH.
 There are aid stations approximately every 5-7 miles apart throughout the course.
 The aid stations will be staffed by seasoned ultrarunners and will offer water, electrolyte drink and various food items.
 First Aid will be available throughout the course from local EMS.
-A 2020 course map is available here and will be updated to reflect adjustments to aid station locations for 2021: link
+The 2021 course map is available here: https://www.google.com/maps/d/edit?mid=1cY011nxj-1Hl4MBvPgZ5XbBI7wTAPYjg&usp=sharing

 A National Heritage Area